 As with all accidents at work, it is important to make sure that the details of your accident have been recorded properly within an employer’s accident book and that medical attention is sought for any injuries that you have sustained.
 If you haven’t done this already, we can help you to do so.

 With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice.
-To start your claim today, or even to find out a little bit more about the claims process and how we can help, fill out our claims form and we’ll call you back, or if you prefer, you can call us on 01225 430285.
+You can start your claim online or request a call back, and one of our expert team will be in touch to offer help.
+Alternatively, call us on 01225 430285.